 Sent 2 days after Email #3 to people who have still not purchased.
 Try changing gears here by building some trust and authority with people interested in your market.
 A great way to do this is by emailing them a piece of educational content you’ve published on your eCommerce store blog, or a helpful article or guide which can be found elsewhere on your site.
 This piece can of course subtly sell your products, but it should ideally be designed to educate people in your market, build goodwill and create a positive brand experience.

 Sent 1 or 2 days after email #4.
 Make the focus of this email social proof.
 Highlight some of your best customer reviews – the ones which really sell the benefits people get from buying your products.
 This is a great way to build trust with prospects who have still not yet decided if they want to purchase from you.
 Remind people they still have a coupon to use against their first order if they received one, and highlight some best selling products they could use it with.

-There are many variations of non-buyer welcome sequences, but the above framework is a great starting point which will work well for most brands.
+There are many variations of non-buyer welcome sequences, but the above framework is a great starting point that will work well for most brands.

 3. The VIP Automation: Effortlessly Reward Your Most Valuable Customers and Encourage Further Purchasing

 You’ve probably heard of the 80:20 rule, which in terms of eCommerce, broadly tells us that a large percentage of your overall sales revenue is likely driven by a disproportionately small segment of your overall customer base.